hunghg255/changeloggithub/README.md

 - Grouped scope in changelog
 - Create the release note, or update the existing one
 - List contributors
+- Support `--dry` mode to preview the changelog
+- Support `--all` mode to write to a file

 ## Usage